Deeprosh/Python/Day-14/Algorithm.md

 3.Write the Python Script
 4.Execution  of the program

 ### `Part-2`
-1.API call
+1.API call using Flask framework
 2.Convert python script to API
 3.Deploy Python application to server
 4.Github webhook
 5.Conditional Handling